HomoFilmBro’s 2026 Oscar Best Picture ranking

 Read More →

-BUGONIA: Emma Stone is snatched bald after Jesse Plemons clocks her alien tea
+BUGONIA review: Emma Stone is snatched bald after Jesse Plemons clocks her alien tea

 13/11/2025 | by Jay Hiro Brown